-If a community wants to be more effective in luring businesses and growing during tough economic times, it should remember that those firms that have better-paid jobs place a high value on the natural resources of the local environment.
+If a community wants to be more effective in luring businesses and growing during tough economic times, it should remember that green communities attract companies.
 Sound planning also helps to ensure predictability for those locating to a new area.

-This is also true for real estate development; studies have shown that those who include green space in the form or natural areas sell homes in their developments faster and for higher profits that those who take the more traditional approach of building over an entire area without providing for community green space (Benedict and McMahon, 2006).
+This is also true for real estate development; studies have shown that those who include green space or natural areas into development plans sell homes faster and for higher profits than those who take the more traditional approach of building over an entire area without providing for community green space (Benedict and McMahon 2006).